WhatAKitty/spark-project/README.md

 # spark-project
-all solutions about web, orm and authorization based on spark.
+a solution about web, orm and authorization based on spark.

 TODO List:
 - [x] Spark ActiveRecord(Based on [JFinal](https://github.com/jfinal/jfinal) ActiveRecord)